-Summary: Over the last few years, Credit Unions have been steadily growing with regards to employees, clients, and revenue, as well as a series of credit union mergers and acquisitions.
-We provide insight to some challenges faced during acquisitions, and 5 solutions to ease the aches of growing pains.
+Over the last few years, Credit Unions have been steadily growing with regards to employees, clients, and revenue, as well as a series of credit union mergers and acquisitions.
+We provide insight into some challenges faced during acquisitions, and 5 solutions to ease the aches of growing pains.

 Credit Union Mergers and Acquisition Problems